SEC Says Unregistered Dealer Almagarby’s Convertible Notes Are Toast

 At the time the SEC filed its enforcement action, Almagarby was only 27 years old.
 He’d formed Microcap Equity Group in Florida in January 2013 with the intention, the SEC says, of using it to buy and sell securities for the defendants’ own accounts, “as part of a regular business.”
 That business would be familiar to anyone who follows the OTC Marketplace: the defendants purchased convertible notes from small companies in need of cash for operations and then converted all or part of the notes into common stock and sold that stock on the open market.

-To those unfamiliar with the process, it may sound innocuous enough—even helpful to small businesses with money problems—but it is not.
+To those unfamiliar with toxic lending, it may sound innocuous enough—even helpful to small businesses with money problems—but it is not.
 There are two chief reasons for that.
-First, upon conversion, Almagarby enjoyed a large—in most cases 50 percent—discount to the current market price.
-Second, the conversion rate for the common stock issued was market-adjustable.
+First, upon conversion of a toxic financing, Almagarby enjoyed a large—in most cases 50 percent—discount to the current market price.
+Second, the conversion rate for the common stock issued in the toxic financing was market-adjustable.
 That is, rather than be fixed at a specific price, it would be calculated at the time of conversion, based on a formula agreed upon with the issuer.
-Usually, it would be tied to the bid price of the stock for a short time preceding the conversion.
+Usually, it would be tied to the bid price of the stock for a short time preceding the conversion of the convertible note.

 The SEC has been concerned about toxic funding for at least 10 years and has made sporadic efforts to deal with it.
 It’s gone after clearing firms and transfer agents for failure to submit Suspicious Activity Reports (SARs) when they act on potentially fraudulent documents supplied to them in connection with conversions of convertible securities.
 While that initiative, along with attempts to discourage brokers from accepting converted penny stock for deposit, has had some success, it can only address a limited number of transactions and actors.